Pouloo/ShellDocumentation/SHELL_MANUAL.md

 - `/` or `\` = Delimiter for specifing directories.
 The first one (*slash*) is typical of unix systems (linux), while the latter (*backslash*) is the norm on windows systems.

-> [!NOTE]
+> [!IMPORTANT]
 > To best understand the following syntax symbols, you need to know the different standard streams of information in UNIX systems.
 In short, when executing a command, function, or program, data can go in three different directions:
-> - Standard Input; abbreviated *stdin*, and symbolized by a 0, is the stream where the computer takes its information *from*.
+> - Standard Input; abbreviated *STDIN*, and symbolized by a 0, is the stream where the computer takes its information *from*.
 The most common example of this is a keyboard, where a user types keys.
-> - Standard Output; abbreviated *stdout*, and symbolized by a 1, is the location where the computer takes its processed > > > information *to*.
-Following the same example would make our *stdout* a screen, where the previously typed keys now appear as > formatted UTF-8 characters.
+> - Standard Output; abbreviated *STDOUT*, and symbolized by a 1, is the location where the computer takes its processed information *to*.
+Following the same example would make our *STDOUT* a screen, where the previously typed keys now appear as formatted UTF-8 characters.
-> - Standard Error; abbreviated *stderr*, and symbolized by a 2, is the channel to which the computer writes its error > messages or bug reports should the processing of the input fail, or the input be invalid.
-It is often quite close to *stdout*, because it is useful for the user to know there is an error.
+> - Standard Error; abbreviated *STDERR*, and symbolized by a 2, is the channel to which the computer writes its error messages or bug reports should the processing of the input fail, or the input be invalid.
+It is often quite close to *STDOUT*, because it is useful for the user to know there is an error.
 That is what happens when you try to name a file or folder with a `/` in it, you will receive a small message warning you that this character is invalid as a name.

-- `|` = Pipe, allows for joined simultaneous execution of multiple commands.
-Some commands however don't "get along" when used with the pipe, therefore make sure you use commands that are relevent to eachother's functionalities and outputs.
+- *`cmd1`* **`|`** *`cmd2`*= Pipe, allows for joined simultaneous execution of multiple commands.
+Some commands however don't "get along" when used with the pipe, therefore make sure you use commands that are relevant to eachother's functionalities and outputs.

-- `>` = Output redirection,

-- `<` = Input redirection,

-- `2>` = Input redirection,
+- *`cmd`* **`>`** *`file`* = Output redirection, while the default output stream is the terminal (displaying output as formatted characters), it is also possible to redirect it to a file.
+In other words, you can change where *STDOUT* leads to.

+- *`cmd`* **`<`** *`file`* = Input redirection instead of taking its input from the user, it will take it directly from a file.

+- *`cmd`* **`>>`** *`file`* = Because output redirection overwrites any pre-existing data in a file, adding two consecutive comparison signs will append the output instead of outright replacing it.

+- *`cmd`* **`<<`** *`"delimiter"`* = Proper syntax to start a *heredoc*, it's a type of file that allows for execution of a command with multiple inputs with the condition of ending its execution when a delimiter is met, in other words, the *heredoc* executes `cmd` until `"delimiter"` is met in the file.[^1]
+[^1] The most frequent delimiter is the EOF, i.e the End Of File.
+It's a signal to tell the computer that no more data can be read from the source (in our case, the file).

+- *`cmd`* **`2>`** *`file`* = Error redirection, it allows to change the location to which the usual error message caused by a bug.
+The error will of course still be present, it is merely the message informing the user of the error that will be printed somewhere else.

+- `command` `>` `/dev/null` = Syntax to discard the output, indeed sometimes we are not interested in the output of a command, it is in these cases that we may need the directory */dev/null/*, with *null* being a channel that completely removes any trace of data directed to it along with the data itself.
+It is often used with the syntax `2>&1`, which first directs *STDERR* to *STDOUT* and then *STDOUT* to *null*

 ### Commands
 - **`clear`** = Clears the terminal of all its formatted output.